DOME-Marketplace/architecture/content/en/docs/_index.md

 weight: 20
 ---

-This document describes the DOME technical architecture and its core components.
+This document describes the DOME's technical architecture and its core components.